Sleepy-Biome melatonin-free sleep support supplement bottle featuring microbiome-based formulation for SCFA and cortisol regulation.

 For a deeper look at the microbial sleep clock, see Gut Microbial Clock: How Bacteria Shape Your Sleep Cycle.

-Sleepy-Biome™ is a melatonin-free formulation designed to support microbiome-driven sleep pathways, including SCFA production, cortisol timing, vagus-nerve communication and GABA balance.
+Sleepy-Biome™ is a melatonin-free sleep support designed to support microbiome-driven sleep pathways, including SCFA production, cortisol timing, vagus-nerve communication and GABA balance.
 This represents the new frontier of natural sleep physiology.

 Key Takeaways